 4. Can I sign up anonymously?
 To really maximize your online anonymity, you'll want to look for a VPN that doesn't demand all of your personal details when you sign up.
 This includes your name, email address, and even information about your physical location.
 There are even providers out there that'll let you pay for your plan with Bitcoin or cash.

 Free services make VPN encryption accessible to everyone – regardless of your budget.
 They're a great way to claw back your privacy and access international content if you're dealing with oppressive censorship, too.

 There are plenty of free services out there, and most are compatible with iPhones, but figuring out which VPNs to trust isn't always straightforward.
 That's why I've rounded up the three stand-outs in this guide – and discussed how they differ to their premium counterparts.

 What is the best free VPN?

 PrivadoVPN claims the top spot in my rankings, thanks to its awesome unblocking power.
 For folks who need unlimited data, however, you'll be better off with Proton VPN (just be aware that it has server location restrictions.)

 Can I stream with a free iPhone VPN?

-Free iPhone VPNs might be useful for many things, but for streaming we'd strongly advise users to opt for a premium service like ExpressVPN (opens in new tab).
+Free iPhone VPNs might be useful for many things, but for streaming, I'd strongly advise you to check out a premium service like ExpressVPN, instead.

 With no data limits and excellent regional unblocking on sites like Netflix and iPlayer, the best paid-for services don't have anything to worry about from the free contenders.